Skip to main content

 CHEM 100A GENERAL CHEMISTRY I

 An introduction to the fundamental concepts of chemistry, including atomic and molecular structure, solids, liquids, gases, and chemical calculations.
 Four periods lecture and three periods laboratory.
-Prerequisite(s): Math placement into MATH 131 or above, or a math course (MATH 123) recommended; SI; Offered every Fall; one section offered every Winter; Staff
+Prerequisite(s): Math placement into MATH 145 or above, or completion of a QR Element course (such as MATH 123) is recommended.
+Concurrent enrollment in CHEM 100A and CHEM 100AS is also recommended for students that have taken a prerequisite course.; SI; Offered every Fall; one section offered every Winter; Staff

 CHEM 102A GENERAL CHEMISTRY II